AI-Wrapped: Participatory, Privacy-Preserving Measurement of Longitudinal LLM Use In-the-Wild: Discussion

 The ``wrapped'' format, while engaging, may encourage stylized interpretation of chat logs.
 Future iterations could integrate established risk taxonomies~\cite{zhang2025dark,weidinger2022taxonomy} and validated classifiers~\cite{fang2025ai,phang2025investigating} for cross-dataset comparison.
 We analyzed only user messages and summarized usage at the level of a full year rather than longitudinally per conversation, limiting temporal claims.
 The deployment is further constrained by self-selection bias and demographic skew from social media recruitment.

 We view AI-Wrapped as a prototype for participatory measurement that returns immediate, personalized value while centering agency and privacy.
-Future work will focus on reducing contribution friction---as currently, exporting data from providers ranges from cumbersome to impossible---strengthening validation of safety-relevant facets, and enabling opt-in longitudinal summaries that support more granular research questions.
+Future work should focus on reducing contribution friction---as currently, exporting data from providers ranges from cumbersome to impossible---strengthening validation of facets, and enabling detailed, conversation-level analysis to support more granular research questions.

 \begin{acks} We thank Valdemar Danry, Auren Liu, Kye Shimizu, and Phillip Hugenroth for their contributions to the prompts and/or the design of the AI-Wrapped experience, and we thank all who participated and contributed their data. \end{acks}